creitve/cartomatic/README.md

 Please keep in mind that apps are still subject to change.

 #### Running in production

-If you already have your VPS/VDS and you want to try `cartomatic` in action, you should do following things:
+If you already have your VPS/VDS and you want to try `cartomatic` in action, follow these steps:

 ###### Quick start